The Mis-Education of the Negro

-The Mis-Education of the Negro is a book originally published in 1933 by Dr. Carter G. Woodson.
+The Mis-Education of the Negro is a 1933 nonfiction book written by Dr. Carter G. Woodson.

 Content

-The thesis of Woodson's book is that Black people of his day were being culturally indoctrinated, rather than taught, in American schools.
+Woodson's thesis is that Black people in the early 20th century were being culturally indoctrinated, rather than taught, in American schools.
 This conditioning, he claims, causes Black people to become dependent and to seek out inferior places in the greater society of which they are a part.
 He challenges his readers to become autodidacts and to "do for themselves", regardless of what they were taught:

 History shows that it does not matter who is in power... those who have not learned to do for themselves and have to depend solely on others never obtain any more rights or privileges in the end than they did in the beginning.